pulimeng/CancerOmicsNet/README.md

 Once one finishes generating the desirable data, the prediction module can be carried out by running
 <pre><code>python gr_pred.py --m ./trained_model/graphgr_weights.ckpt --c ./trained_mode/configs.json --i your_data_folder --o your_output_file.</code></pre>
+  - `--f` input pdb file path.
+  - `--a` input auxilary file path, with binding residue numbers and center of ligand (optional).
+An example of the auxilary file is provided in `example_aux.txt`.
+  - `--r` the radius of the spherical grid.
+  - `--n` the number of points along the dimension of the spherical grid.
+  - `--o` output folder path.
+  - `--p` or `--s` whether to calculate the potential nor not.
+If not, only the binary occupied grid will be returne, i.e., the shape of the grid only.
+Default, yes (`--p`).

 ## Training